 INTRODUCING THE CONCEPT OF CARBON INSETTING

-In contrast to carbon offsetting, where the GHC reduction activity is totally outside of a company’s direct or indirect operations, Carbon insetting refers specifically to GHG reductions that are directly related, either by geography, production, or commodity to the company’s operations.
+In contrast to carbon offsetting, where the Greehouse Gases (GHG) reduction activity is totally outside of a company’s direct or indirect operations, Carbon Insetting refers specifically to GHG reductions that are directly related, either by geography, production, or commodity to the company’s operations.

 As a result, Carbon Insetting demands companies to be conscious of their carbon footprint and about taking the responsibility to act.